 For those who wish to know more about an ancestor who died during the war, simply search the alphabetical listings, the 'Virtual Memorial'.
 These will give you the man's rank, unit and army service number.
 A date of death and the nature of his demise is also provided along with cemetery or memorial details.

-NOW, you will also see a section called 'The Weekly War'.
-This is a collection of pictures and reports from the files of the Ballymena Observer newspaper of the period.
+'The Weekly War': This is a collection of pictures and reports from the files of the Ballymena Observer newspaper of the period.
 By cross referencing dates of death with the appropriate 'Weekly War' section, you should be able to find out a great deal more about your ancestor.

 TRACKING DOWN SERVICE AND FAMILY DETAILS